What are you looking for?

 If you’ve done everything you can and your project still isn’t getting through, it’s easy to just give up on the idea altogether.
 But take a step back for a moment and ask yourself if there might be another way.

-For example, if a new training and development plan is considered too expensive and time-consuming right now, think about alternative options.
+For example, if a new employee learning programme is considered too expensive and time-consuming right now, think about alternative options.
 Could you manage some of the training internally rather than using external providers?
 Are there free or low-cost learning resources online that could meet some of the company’s needs?
 Is there potential to collaborate with other businesses so that you can share costs?

 Make sure you have not become so wedded to one idea that you are failing to explore other options.